1Marc/marcgrabanski.com/src/pages/articles/2007-12-31-2007-was-an-incredible-year/index.md

 layout: 'post'
 ---

 This year has been an incredible year on the career front.
 I literally can't believe how far I've come from last year.
-To put things in perspective, it reminds me of back in college when I was was failing calculus and then buckled down and **learned the entire semester's worth of calculus in an 18 hour stretch of time, receiving an "A" on my final.** This year has been like that. **I can't remember a single year of my life that I have learned so much as this year.** Thank you to everyone who has helped make this possible, thank you.
+To put things in perspective, it reminds me of back in college when I was was failing calculus and then buckled down and
+-learned the entire semester's worth of calculus in an 18 hour stretch of time, receiving an "A" on my final.
+- This year has been like that.
+-I can't remember a single year of my life that I have learned so much as this year.
+- Thank you to everyone who has helped make this possible, thank you.

 ![](http://marcgrabanski.com/img/highlight.jpg)